 Your online and SEO content writing doesn’t end once you write your copy.
 You can run tests to ensure the text is optimized to create the best results possible

 Perform a test to check on-page SEO and make sure the landing page is optimized for search engines.
 To quickly identify errors and opportunities on your landing page, trying using our On-Page SEO Checker.
 Enter your landing page URL and target keyword to get recommendations for how to improve the page.

 Perform A/B tests on all of your landing pages.
 The only way to really know which copy works best is to test it.
 Split test different variations of your landing pages to see which one has a higher conversion rate.
 Continue to tweak and update your page until you reach your conversion goals.

-Are you ready to put these content writing tips into practice and start creating better optimized and more user-friendly landing pages?
-Get a free, 7-day trial of Alexa’s Advanced Plan to access the On-Page SEO Checker, along with other competitive keyword tools that can help you target the phrases that will bring your landing pages the most readers.
+Now that you have a better idea of how to write landing page content, it’s time to put these tips into practice and start creating better optimized and more user-friendly landing pages.
+Get a free, 14-day trial of Alexa’s Advanced Plan to access the On-Page SEO Checker, along with other competitive keyword tools that can help you target the phrases that will bring your landing pages the most readers.